finnjclancy/llm-hippodrome/README.md

 ### Prerequisites

-You'll need API keys for:
+You'll need an API key for:
-- OpenAI
-- OpenRouter (required for non-OpenAI models)
+- OpenRouter (required for all models)

+### Getting an OpenRouter API Key

+1. Visit [OpenRouter's website](https://openrouter.ai/) and create an account
+2. After signing in, go to the [API Keys section](https://openrouter.ai/keys)
+3. Click on "Create Key" to generate a new API key
+4. Give your key a name (e.g., "LLM Hippodrome")
+5. Copy the generated key - it should start with "sk-or-v1-..."
+6. OpenRouter provides a free tier with limited credits that refresh daily, which is perfect for trying out the application

 ### Installation